threefoldfoundation/tft-stellar/specs/tfta_selling/readme.md

 amount= (F)
 ```

+## Trade offercreation

+A logged in user can create a trade offer by supplying the amount of TFTA and the wanted price in USD.

+A list of open trade offers grouped by price with the total amount next to it is also shown to have the user make its price decision.

+Next to the orderbook, the floor amounts are also shown.

+A user can only have 1 open trade offer.

 ### Transfer requests

 Since there seems no fits all solution for payment requests that [all wallets support](https://github.com/threefoldfoundation/tft-stellar/issues/173).
 A qr code supported by the 3bot wallet will be shown together with the destination address and the trade id that needs to be supplied in the memo text field.